Quantum Kernel Methods

 Data

-We consider a binary classification dataset:
+For classification, we consider a binary dataset:

 \[ \mathcal{D} = \{(x_i, y_i)\}_{i=1}^N \]